 Okay, I have one more book to share and it’s listed under Inspiring Books; the first one The Aladdin Factor is old, but it is the best book I’ve read on how to ask for what you want!

 “There is no such thing as a self-made man.
-You will reach your goals only with the help of others.
+You will reach your goals only with the help of others.”
 George Shinn.

-Hope you enjoy my book selections, I have received many requests asking which colour books are the best ones to own, sorry it took me so long to post them!
+Hope you enjoy my book selections.
+I have received many requests asking which colour books are the best ones to own; sorry it took me so long to post them!